NeoGeographyToolkit/StereoPipeline/docs/tools/cam_gen.rst

 It is suggested that this is avoided by default.
 One has to be a bit careful when doing this optimization to ensure some corners are not optimized at the expense of others.
-This is discussed in :numref:`imagecorners`.
+This is discussed in :numref:`camera_solve_gcp`.

 Validation
 ~~~~~~~~~~